-The learning programmes in the EYFS are clear that providers are expected to offer a broad and balanced curriculum to ensure that children 'understand the world' and learn about 'similarities and differences between themselves and others, and among families, communities and traditions.
-Providers who wish to celebrate and religious and cultural festivals, for example putting on a nativity play, a harvest festival or a celebration of Eid, can still do so.
+The learning programmes in the EYFS are clear that providers are expected to offer a broad and balanced curriculum to ensure that children 'understand the world' and learn about similarities and differences between themselves and others.
+This includes learning about different families, communities, and traditions.

+Providers who wish to celebrate religious and cultural festivals, for example putting on a nativity play, a harvest festival or a celebration of Eid, can still do so.